dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 # Run #
 ## _Model Training_ ##

 _We implement DLBAC_alpha in pytorch for single operation (we experimented for op1).
 We need to train DLBAC_alpha once only.
-The same trained network can be used for both local and global interpretation._
+The same trained network can be used for both local and global interpretation.
+A trained DLBAC_alpha (model_state.pth) is added in the /result directory._

 resnet.py file contain pytorch implementation of ResNet. dataloader.py is the utility file for processing data.